jmartin-sul/document_indexer/README.md

-# indexing PDF text and metadata for analysis
+# indexing document text and metadata for analysis

 using a bunch of open source tools to examine a whole bunch of documents
 * Apache Tika (document text and metadata processing)